h4sh5/optar-fork/README.md

 Some example values for xcrosses and ycrosses (smaller = less data per page, more pages needed to encode data, but less room for error; bigger = more data per page, less pages needed, more room for error).

-Recommend using smaller x/y values so that crappier printers and scanners can still do the job.
+Recommend using smaller xycrosses values so that crappier printers and scanners can still do the job.

 Example values: